Plus Plus Pty Ltd

 This course covers the basic concepts, fundamental syntax and process of writing any computer program.

 The information is generic; it's not specific to any single programming language.
+Programming exercises are usually done in Python.
+If required, we can tailor the exercises to other languages, such as Java, C/C++ or VBA.

 Upon successful completion of this course you will: